alphagov/government-service-design-manual/service-manual/making-software/dependency-management.md

 ## Different language communities are different

 It is worth noting that different programming language communities tend to view dependencies differently.
-It is very common for instance within the Ruby or Javascript communities to find tiny libraries that do one trivial thing well.
+It is very common for instance within the Ruby or JavaScript communities to find tiny libraries that do one trivial thing well.
 This tends to lead to projects with hundreds of dependencies very quickly.
 For instance the popular [Ruby on Rails](http://rubyonrails.org/) framework has 31 external dependencies at